-Getting the Right Kind of Professional Financial Help
+CFOs, CPAs, and Bookkeepers: Getting the Right Kind of Financial Help

 Below is a recent conversation I had with one of our long-term, entrepreneurial clients:

-Jane, the Client: So, one of my friends has just found out that the individual managing the finance and accounting operation for her organization made a number of pretty significant oversights.
-She asked me for a little advice.
+Client: So, one of my friends has just found out that the individual managing the finance and accounting operation for her organization made several pretty significant oversights.
+She asked me for a bit of advice.

-Robin: Hey Jane!
-Sorry to hear about your colleague’s experience.
+Robin: Sorry to hear about your colleague’s experience.
 I hope it wasn’t too difficult to unwind and repair.

-Jane: Well, it is going to require a good bit to repair the tax liens for missed payroll, the incorrectly prepared accounting records that are confusing and my friend can’t read them.
+Client: Well, it will require a good bit to repair the tax liens for missed payroll, the incorrectly prepared accounting records that are confusing, and my friend can’t read them.
 My friend said to me…overall, John is a great accountant, so I just don’t get how all these things happened.
 And, if they were such a great accountant, wouldn’t they be a CPA?

 Robin: I couldn’t agree more!
 The right person for the right seat.
-It can be very costly for organizations that choose to not build in proper supervision of the accounting function.
-The most qualified accountant is likely to be one that has their CPA (Certified Professional Accountant) credential, and not every accountant has that certification, nor are they required to.
+It can be very costly for organizations that choose not to build proper supervision of the accounting function.
+The most qualified accountant is likely to have their CPA (Certified Professional Accountant) credential, and not every accountant has that certification, nor are they required to.
 While it may not seem like a lot, those three letters can represent the difference between accounting oversights and smooth sailing.
 Let your friend know they are welcome to call me if they have a few questions.

 The primary accounting functions required for most small businesses include a senior financial role, usually provided by an accountant who can work without any supervision.
-Compared to your everyday run-of-the-mill accountants, Certified Public Accountants (CPAs) have additional education and have fulfilled stringent requirements in order to be licensed by the state.
-A CPA exists to provide the supervision a business needs..
+Compared to your everyday run-of-the-mill accountants, Certified Public Accountants (CPAs) have additional education and have fulfilled stringent requirements to be licensed by the state.
+Therefore, a CPA exists to provide the supervision a business needs.

 They also have continuing education requirements that keep them up to date on the latest regulations and must adhere to specific ethical requirements.
-CPAs review a company’s financial records on a quarterly or annual basis and give management a big-picture perspective.
+CPAs review a company’s financial records quarterly or annually and give management a big-picture perspective.
 They are the only ones who can perform audits for publicly held businesses.
 CPA duties can include:

 - Tax advice and tax planning